Felix's pov

 "Just eat that, bro."
 Ian rolls his eyes at me.
 "Or do you want me to make you something?"

 At one glance, his offer may seem generous unless someone has a taste of his food.
-I'm pretty sure he will end up gaining the world record for the most horrible cook in the world one day.
+I'm pretty sure that he will end up gaining the world record for the most horrible cook in the world one day.

 "No, thanks, I would prefer neither of them."
 Offering him a fake smile, I get up from the stool and make my way to the coffee maker.
 "A cup of coffee will do for me."